mrismanaziz/Reforestation/README.md

-## The urge to sing the Lion King song is just a whim away.
+## What's black and white and read all over?
+The newspaper.